 - The journal is no-fee open access journal.
 That means all content is free and without charges available at journal webpages.
 Also, authors are not charged for having their papers published in the journal.

 - Authors retain the copyright but grant the journal right of first publication in print and online to the journal Modern Africa.
-The work is distributed under the Creative Commons Attribution-No Derivative Works License, which allows others to share the work with an acknowledgement of the work’s authorship and initial publication in this journal.
-However, the work may not be altered or transformed.
+The work is distributed under the Creative Commons Attribution - Share Alike, which allows others to share the work with an acknowledgement of the work’s authorship and initial publication in this journal.
 The license is valid for both electronic and paper copies.

 - Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal’s published version of the work (e.g., post it to an institutional repository or publish it in a book), provided they add an explicit acknowledgement of its initial publication in the journal Modern Africa.